 Other Names: Retirement Communities, Senior Apartments, 55+ Communities

 Like senior apartments, independent senior living communities are ideal for active, healthy seniors who don’t need hands-on care.
 However, independent senior living usually offers a larger range of benefits and services to create a sense of community.
-Although amenities vary, these communities may provide residents access to dining, transportation, housekeeping, laundry, maintenance, as well as a range of intellectually, physically, and socially stimulating activities.
+Although amenities vary, these communities may provide residents access to dining, transportation, housekeeping, laundry and maintenance as well as a range of intellectually, physically and socially stimulating activities.

-Maintaining a house at an older age can be a burden (i.e., dishes, yard work, dusting, mopping, laundry, vacuuming, etc.), and seniors living at home may feel lonely or increasingly isolated.
-Independent senior living allows them to eliminate the weight of most daily chores while giving them the opportunity to interact with people their age who share their interests.
+Maintaining a house at an older age can present some challenges as there is a lot to stay on top of (i.e., dishes, yard work, dusting, mopping, laundry, vacuuming, etc.).
+While living at home, seniors may also begin to feel lonely or increasingly isolated as it becomes more difficult for them to visit friends.
+Independent senior living eliminates the weight of handling most daily chores and provides seniors with the opportunity to interact with people their age who may share similar interests.

 Other Names: Adult Congregate Care, Residential Care Facility

 Assisted living communities are for seniors who are mostly independent but may require some assistance with activities of daily living (ADLs) such as personal hygiene, dressing, eating, mobility, etc. It's important to note that assisted living communities are best for seniors who don't need skilled nursing care yet.

 As the fastest-growing senior living option, assisted living communities can meet the needs of a wide variety of seniors.
 Much like independent living communities, many assisted living residents want to eliminate maintenance and spend their time doing meaningful activities they enjoy.

 The cost of assisted living varies depending on the services provided and the specific community.
 The extra services included with assisted living mean it's often more expensive than independent living.